rhoni/magento-2-russian-language-pack-fixed/README.md

-# Magento 2 Russian Language Pack (Full translated)
+# Magento 2 Russian Language Pack (fully translated)

 **Magento 2 Russian Language Pack** enables you to customize the existing language and adjust to Russian Language, that is really perfect tool to localize your store in Russia.
 This package will allow you to convert all words and phrases from both the frontend and the backend into the Russian Language.